Updating Your Mid-Century House?

 The Colonial had become a "left-over" style.
 Any two-story house that did not fall easily into another architectural classification automatically became a "colonial".

-Unlike other prevalent Post-War styles, the Ranch was not a reinterpretation of an earlier architectural style.
+Unlike other prevalent Post-War styles, Ranches were not a reinterpretation of an earlier architectural style.

 In 1977, over 75% of the single-family houses built in the U.S. were single-story Ranches and Cape Cods.